Skip to main content

 Technical Analysis

-CVE-2026-0631 is an OS Command Injection vulnerability classified under CWE-78, found in TP-Link Systems Inc.'s Archer BE230 v1.2 VPN modules.
-The flaw allows an adjacent attacker with authenticated access to inject and execute arbitrary OS commands on the device.
-This vulnerability arises from improper neutralization of special elements in OS commands, enabling command injection through vulnerable code paths.
-Successful exploitation grants the attacker full administrative privileges, allowing them to alter device configurations, disrupt network security, and impact service availability.
-The affected versions are all Archer BE230 v1.2 releases prior to 1.2.4 Build 20251218 rel.70420.
-The CVSS 4.0 vector indicates the attack requires adjacent network access (AV:A), low attack complexity (AC:L), no user interaction (UI:N), and high privileges (PR:H).
-The vulnerability impacts confidentiality, integrity, and availability with high scope and impact metrics.
-Although no public exploits are known, the severity and ease of exploitation in an authenticated context make this a critical risk for affected environments.
-This CVE is one of multiple similar injection issues in the product, each tracked separately, highlighting systemic input validation weaknesses in the device's VPN modules.
+CVE-2026-0631 is an OS command injection vulnerability classified under CWE-78, found in TP-Link Systems Inc.'s Archer BE230 v1.2 VPN modules.
+The flaw allows an attacker with adjacent network access and authenticated high privileges to inject and execute arbitrary operating system commands on the device.
+This occurs due to improper neutralization of special elements in OS commands within the device's firmware, enabling command injection through vulnerable code paths.
+Successful exploitation grants the attacker full administrative control over the device, allowing them to alter configurations, disrupt network security, and affect service availability.
+The vulnerability affects versions prior to 1.2.4 Build 20251218 rel.70420.
+The CVSS v4.0 base score is 8.5, reflecting high severity with attack vector as adjacent network, low attack complexity, no user interaction, and high impact on confidentiality, integrity, and availability.
+This CVE is one of multiple distinct OS command injection issues identified in the product, each tracked separately.
+No public exploits have been reported yet, but the potential impact is significant given the device's role in network infrastructure.

 Potential Impact